syncfusion-content/blazor-docs/blazor/pivot-table/connecting-to-data-source/mongodb.md

 ![Blazor Pivot Table bound with MongoDB data](../images/blazor-pivottable-mongodb-databinding.png)

-> Explore our Blazor Pivot Table sample and ASP.NET Core Web Application to bind data from a MongoDB in [this](https://github.com/SyncfusionExamples/how-to-bind-MongoDB-database-to-pivot-table/tree/master/Blazor) GitHub repository.
+> Explore our Blazor Pivot Table sample to bind data from a MongoDB in [this](https://github.com/SyncfusionExamples/how-to-bind-MongoDB-database-to-pivot-table/tree/master/Blazor) GitHub repository.